 - Clear all obligations with the College.

-- Students admitted to the new concept-based curriculum beginning in the Spring of 2017 must successfully complete 66 semester credit hours required in the Nursing curriculum with a grade of “C” (2.0 GPA) or better.
+- Students must successfully complete required Nursing curriculum with a grade of “C” (2.0 GPA) or better